-Dr. Moore you have said you think Christianity is going to become more marginalized in this country, which means the Church’s political power will diminish.
-Christians who hold to biblical sex ethics will increasingly be viewed as “bigots or freaks,” out of touch with reality.
-And this will lead to various responses, and fears, from faithful Christians who live under the authority of Scripture.
-In episode 371 you gave some examples of things the Church can do to faithfully engage her calling in a secularizing society.
+Dr. Moore, you have said you think Christianity is going to become more marginalized in this country, which means the church’s political power will diminish.
+Christians who hold to biblical sex ethics will increasingly be viewed as bigots or freaks — out of touch with reality.
+And this will lead to various responses — and fears — from faithful Christians who live under the authority of Scripture.
+In episode 371, you gave some examples of things the church can do to faithfully engage her calling in a secularizing society.
 I think it’s worth looking at the negative side of this.
-As America secularizes, as the church marginalizes, what are some WRONG responses the Church will be tempted to take?
+As America secularizes and as the church marginalizes, what are some wrong responses the Church will be tempted to take?

-One of them would be denial that it is happening and just to assume let’s just keep doing what we are doing right now except more so and somehow we will be able to turn this around.
-If we don’t understand what is happening in the culture around us and we don’t understand why the culture is starting to not ask certain questions and why the culture is seeing Christianity as freakish, then we are not going to be able to address it.
+One of them would be denial that it is happening and to assume that we should just keep doing what we are doing right now except more so and somehow we will be able to turn this around.
+If we don’t understand what is happening in the culture around us, and we don’t understand why the culture is starting to not ask certain questions and why the culture is seeing Christianity as freakish, then we are not going to be able to address it.

 Another bad response, I think, would be a sort of negotiated settlement — which is to say we will strip away some of the aspects of Christianity that the ambient culture finds unpalatable so that they will like us.

 Now the problem with that is, first, it isn’t Christian.
 It isn’t right.
 You can’t grow Christian churches with sub-Christian theology.
 But secondly, it doesn’t even work, because the culture isn’t going to allow that sort of negotiated settlement.
 That is what the older liberals wanted to do with, for instance, the miraculous.
 And now people are wanting to do that with sexual morality.
 It doesn’t even work.
 That is the reason why the Episcopal Church and the Presbyterian Church in the United States are in a state of freefall and collapse.
 It just doesn’t work.

 3. Escape the culture.